metalcarratt/ministry/ls/Exodus/msg91.md

 > our enjoyment of christ through the word must be very high. no place should be given to any gimmicks which lower the standard.

+a frame roundabout is for strenghtening. when we eat christ we shouod be strengthened.